mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``collectionCopy``
      - object
-     - Describes the total amount of data being synchronized and the amount that has already been copied to the destination cluster.
+     - Describes the total amount of data being copied and the amount that has already been copied to the destination cluster.

    * - ``collectionCopy.estimatedTotalBytes``
      - integer
-     - Estimated total number of bytes to be synchronized.
+     - Estimated total number of bytes to be copied.

    * - ``collectionCopy.estimatedCopiedBytes``
      - integer